Optimizing small BERTs trained for German NER: Pre-training Techniques

 \subsection{Pre-training Tasks}

-In the original \ac{BERT} \cite{devlin2018bert}, pre-training is performed by simultaneously minimising the loss of the so called \acf{MLM} and the \acf{NSP} task.
-The \ac{MLM} task first tokenizes the text input with a subword tokenizer, then 15\% of the tokens are masked randomly.
-Hereby, 80\% of these masked tokens are replaced by a special mask token, 10\% are replaced by a randomly chosen other token, and the remaining 10\% keep the original correct token.
-Therefore, the goal of the \ac{MLM} task is to find the original token for the 15\% randomly masked tokens which is only possible by understanding the language and thus learning a robust language model.
+In the original \ac{BERT} \citep{devlin2018bert}, pre-training is performed by simultaneously minimizing the loss of the so called \acf{MLM} and the \acf{NSP} task.
+The \ac{MLM} task first tokenizes the text input with a subword tokenizer, then 15\% of the tokens are chosen randomly.
+Hereby, 80\% of these chosen tokens are replaced by a special mask token, 10\% are replaced by a randomly chosen other token, and the remaining 10\% keep the original correct token.
+Therefore, the goal of the \ac{MLM} task is to find the original token for the 15\% randomly chosen tokens which is only possible by understanding the language and thus learning a robust language model.

-Since \ac{BERT} should also be able to learn the semantics of different sentences within a text, \citet{devlin2018bert} also included \ac{NSP}.
-When combining \ac{NSP} with \ac{MLM}, the input for pre-training are two masked sentences which are concatenated, separated by a special separator token.
+Since \ac{BERT} should also be able to learn the semantics of different sentences within a text, \ac{NSP} was additionally included.
+When combining \ac{NSP} with \ac{MLM}, the input for pre-training are two masked sentences which are concatenated and separated by a special separator token.
 In 50\% of the cases, two consecutive sentences from the same text document are used whereas in the other 50\% two random sentences from different documents are selected.
 The goal of the \ac{NSP} task is to identify which of the two variants it is.

-In the follow-up papers RoBERTa \cite{liu2019roberta} and XLNet \cite{yang2019xlnet}, experiments showed that the \ac{NSP} task often had no positive effect on the performance of the downstream tasks.
+In the follow-up papers RoBERTa~\citep{liu2019roberta} and XLNet~\citep{yang2019xlnet}, experiments showed that the \ac{NSP} task often had no positive effect on the performance of the downstream tasks.
 Therefore, both papers recommended that the pre-training should solely be performed by the \ac{MLM} task.
-In the ALBERT paper, \citet{lan2019albert} investigated this in more detail.
+In the ALBERT paper~\citep{lan2019albert} this was investigated in more detail.
 They assumed that the ineffectiveness of the \ac{NSP} task was only due to its simplicity which is why they introduced \acf{SOP} as a more challenging task that aims to learn relationships between sentences similar to the \ac{NSP} task: \ac{BERT} always receives two consecutive sentences, but in 50\% of the cases the order is wrong by flipping them.
 The \ac{SOP} task is to learn the correct order of the sentences.